 They are thriving in this regard because they have something that their less successful competitors do not – a mindset not dominated by insecurity and fear, but by curiosity, open-mindedness and the ability to spark enthusiasm.
 The industry leaders are working with the same software and apps, they’re just using them better.
 This is down to them actively pursuing a culture of digital adoption, which is key to achieving lasting success in today’s digitalized marketplace.

 Although he could never have guessed what the 21st century would bring, writer Antoine de Saint-Exupéry years ago penned an idea that accurately describes what digital adoption is all about: “If you want to build a ship, don’t drum up the men to gather wood, divide the work and give orders.
 Instead, teach them to yearn for the vast and endless sea.”

-Digital adoption pursues the exact same objective – to develop a positive attitude toward extensive changes.
+In other words, the objective is to develop a positive attitude toward extensive changes.
 This calls for a shift in perspective from the problems encountered toward the goal set.
-In other words, digital adoption is more than just accepting digital technologies.
-The term encompasses a comprehensive change process that empowers staff to
+Indeed, this is not just about warming to digital technology.
+There is a comprehensive change and adoption process that takes place, empowering staff to

 - Understand the reasons for and the advantages of process optimizations,

 - Perceive new digital tools and methods such as agile teamwork not as a hindrance, but as a necessary step for innovation and improving customer satisfaction.